 Web Stress Tester

 Your page can function normally till the moment it’s overloaded.
 For understanding average acceptable load for your web resource you can perform load testing.
 Web stress testing puts predefined load on a service to show how it functions under unusual conditions, e.g. you can test your page during 5-15 minutes for up to 2000 users and understand whether the page stays stable.
-If you need to check page functionality during load time you can perform scenario stress testing.

 With Monitis account you can test response time and determine breaking points.
 That’s a great way to get ready to Holiday rush!